privacyguides/privacyguides.org/collections/_evergreen/linux-desktop.md

 Hard-coded access to some kernel interfaces like [`/sys`](https://en.wikipedia.org/wiki/Sysfs) and [`/proc`](https://en.wikipedia.org/wiki/Procfs#Linux) and a weak [seccomp](https://en.wikipedia.org/wiki/Seccomp) filters unfortunately cannot be solved by the user.

-#### **2. Firejail**
+### Firejail

-Firejail is another common sandboxing technique.
-However, it is a giant SUID binary and has a large attack surface.
-In short, Firejail makes the system safer from processes that are confined by it, but less safe from processes running outside of it.
-In general, the usage of Firejail is not recommended.
-More information on this can be found in Madaidan's [article](https://madaidans-insecurities.github.io/linux.html#firejail).
+[Firejail](https://firejail.wordpress.com/) is another method of sandboxing.
+As it uses [setuid](https://en.wikipedia.org/wiki/Setuid), we believe it has a large [attack surface](https://en.wikipedia.org/wiki/Attack_surface) which may assist in [privilege escalation](https://en.wikipedia.org/wiki/Privilege_escalation).
+The risk is that Firejail may make the system safer from processes confined by it, but make it also less safe from processes running outside of Firejail.
+We don't recommend the use of Firejail, and more information can be found [here](https://madaidans-insecurities.github.io/linux.html#firejail).

 ## Application confinement